Gustavodacrvi/vue2-custom-carousel/README.md

 ### Example

-Vue2-custom-carousel does not provide default CSS/template themes, you must build them yourself and wrapp them up in another component using your own styles.
+Vue2-custom-carousel does not provide default CSS/template themes, you must build them yourself and wrap them up in another component using your own styles.

 ```